znsio/specmatic-documentation/documentation/service_virtualization_tutorial.md

 ## Inject Response Values From An External Dictionary

-Sometimes it's helpful to just formulate the example without certain concrete values, and have them injected later on.
-The dictionary feature can be used to do this.
+It's possible to parameterize certain response values in the example, in order for them to be replaced by Specmatic at runtime with values from a dictionary.

 Let's see how this works.